 That strategy is beginning to pay financial dividends.
 Microsoft CFO Amy Hood has explained that transactional customers who generally upgrade every 5-7 years pay up to 80% more in the long run with Office 365 when they use an E-3 plan that includes Office applications (Word, Excel, PowerPoint, etc.) as well as cloud-based Exchange Online, SharePoint, and Skype for Business Online.
 It’s a win for customers as well who no longer pay for hardware or resources to manage software in their own datacenters.
 Moreover, enterprises using Office 365 benefit by always having users on the latest versions without having to upgrade anything.

-To look at the state of Office 365 adoption and how it is transforming enterprise productivity and collaboration, we analyzed cloud usage data from Skyhigh Cloud Access Security Broker for over 27 million users working at over 600 enterprises.
+To look at the state of Office 365 adoption and how it is transforming enterprise productivity and collaboration, we analyzed cloud usage data from Skyhigh Cloud Access Security Broker (CASB) for over 27 million users working at over 600 enterprises.
 These enterprises span all major industries worldwide.
 We compared usage in Q3 2015 with that in Q2 2016 to assess the growth of Office 365 over the past three quarters.

 Microsoft’s land and expand strategy

 Microsoft has been successful in gaining an Office 365 foothold in nearly every enterprise.
 In the previous 9 months, the percentage of enterprises with at least 100 users increased slightly from 87.3 to 91.4 percent.
 However, usage within enterprises grew over 320% as the percentage of employees using at least one Office 365 application more than tripled from 6.8 to 22.3 percent.
 That’s good news for Microsoft.
 A key goal for the company is driving more Office 365 usage, also referred to as “consumption”, and their efforts appears to be working.